Q Fever Workup

 Hepatic and Cardiac Ultrasonography

-Ultrasonography, primarily of the liver, is indicated because chronic hepatomegaly is frequently associated with endocarditis.
-Granulomatous hepatitis, even in asymptomatic patients, may be revealed.[9]
+Ultrasonography, primarily of the liver, is indicated because chronic hepatomegaly frequently is associated with endocarditis.
+Granulomatous hepatitis, even in asymptomatic patients, may be revealed.
+[1]

 Echocardiography is recommended to exclude underlying cardiac lesions.
-About 30-50% of patients with valvular lesions develop chronic endocarditis (most commonly, aortic valve; prosthetic valves are also prone to being affected).
+About 30% to 50% of patients with valvular lesions develop chronic endocarditis (most commonly, aortic valve; prosthetic valves are also prone to being affected).
 In cases of Q fever endocarditis, the cardiac echocardiogram demonstrates vegetations in only 12% of cases.
-These vegetations tend to be smaller than observed with other organisms and are located beneath endothelial surfaces.[15]
-Other findings include valvular abscesses, valvular regurgitation, and prosthetic valve dehiscence.
+These vegetations tend to be smaller than observed with other organisms and are located beneath endothelial surfaces.
+[15] Other findings include valvular abscesses, valvular regurgitation, and prosthetic valve dehiscence.
 Pericardial effusion may also be seen with pericarditis in Q fever.

 Previous